fzl-22/banking-churn-modeling-ann/README.md

 # Banking Churn Modeling Using Artificial Neural Networks

 This project is an end-to-end project banking churn modeling using Artificial Neural Networks (ANN).
+You can visit [banking-churn-modeling.streamlit.app](https://banking-churn-modeling.streamlit.app)

 ## Project Setup